adonisjs/v5-docs/content/api/database/query-builder.md

 */
 ```

+---

 ### noWait
-The `noWait` method results in a failure if any of the selected rows are locked by another transaction.
+The `noWait` method fails if any of the selected rows are locked by another transaction.
 The method is only supported by MySQL 8.0+ and PostgreSQL 9.5+.

 ```ts
 Database